theforeman/foreman/webpack/stories/docs/intervalMiddleware.md

 }
 ```

-You could also call it with "useDispatch" hook:
+You could also call it with `useDispatch` hook:
 ```js
 // MyComponent/MyComponent.js
 import { useDispatch } from 'react-redux'